zulip/zulip/api_docs/group-setting-values.md

 Omitting `old` is appropriate where the intent really is a new complete list rather than an edit, for example in an integration that syncs the list from an external source of truth.

+## Permitted values

+Not every possible group-setting value is a valid configuration for a given group-based setting.
+For example, as a security hardening measure, some administrative permissions should never be exercised by guest users, and the system group for all users, including guests, should not be offered to users as an option for those settings.

+Others have restrictions to only permit system groups due to UI components not yet having been migrated to support a broader set of values.
+In order to avoid this configuration ending up hardcoded in clients, every permission setting using this framework has an entry in the `server_supported_permission_settings` section of the [`POST /register`](/api/register-queue) response.

+Clients that support mutating group-settings values must parse that part of the `register` payload in order to compute the set of permitted values to offer to the user and avoid server-side errors when trying to save a value.

+Note specifically that the `allow_everyone_group` field, which determines whether the setting can have the value of "all user accounts, including guests" also controls whether guests users can exercise the permission regardless of their membership in the group-setting value.